Tourism Industry Sets To Take Off After Govt Embraces Digitization - UrduPoint

 He said video reports on Pakistan tourism were being promoted through the party, government departments and the relevant minister pages.

-An official in the Pakistan Tourism Development Coordination (PTDC) said the department had also worked out a strategy for utilizing social networking sites to boost tourism activities.
+An official in the Pakistan Tourism Development Corporation (PTDC) said the department had also worked out a strategy for utilizing social networking sites to boost tourism activities.

 The v-loggers, bloggers and content producers were being sensitized under the new strategy to produce quality content in that regard, he added.